sameer182/price-buddy/README.md

 # price-buddy
-This is the Front End of the project webscraper
+This is the Front End of the project "Webscraper".